Mini-max Algorithm in AI

 for each child of node do

-minEva = min(minEva, eva) //gives minimum of the values
+minEval = min(minEval, eval) //gives minimum of the values

 Working of Min-Max Algorithm:

-Step 1: The method constructs the whole game-tree and applies the utility function to obtain utility values for the terminal states in the first step.
-Let's assume A is the tree's initial state in the diagram below.
-Assume that the maximizer takes the first turn with a worst-case initial value of -infinity, and the minimizer takes the second turn with a worst-case initial value of +infinity.
+Step 1: In the first step, the algorithm generates the entire game tree and applies the utility function to obtain the utility values for the terminal states.
+In the below tree diagram, let's designate A as the initial state of the tree.
+Suppose the maximizer takes the first turn, which initializes with a worst-case initial value of -∞ or value =- ∞, and the minimizer will take the next turn, initialized with a worst-case initial value of +∞ or value = +∞.

 - For node D max(-1,- -∞) => max(-1,4)= 4